Klosterneuburg: Coinage

 Klosterneuburg was recently selected as a main motif for a high value collectors' coin: the Klosterneuburg commemorative coin.
 The obverse shows a view of the abbey from the slopes of the Leopoldsberg in the Alps.
 The Romanesque-Gothic basilica as well as the copper dome with the imperial crown can be seen.

+Game culture

+Klosterneuburg is also the prototype of the Kolosten Town scene map in Chapters 27–28 of the Chinese mobile game Honkai Impact 3rd.
+Klosterneuburg Abbey serves as the prototype of the 537 Church in the game, and the town’s renowned historical bishop Otto of Freising is the prototype of Otto Apocalypse.